 Traditional peoples: Traditional peoples are social groups or peoples who do not self-identify as indigenous and who affirm rights to their lands, forests* and other resources based on long established custom or traditional occupation and use (Source: Forest Peoples Programme (Marcus Colchester, 7 October 2009)).

+Transaction verification: Verification by certification bodies and/or Accreditation Services International (ASI) that FSC output claims made by certificate holders are accurate and match with the FSC input claims of their trading partners (Source: FSC-STD-40-004 V3-0).

 Uphold: To acknowledge, respect, sustain and support (Source: FSC-STD-01-001 V5-0).

 Use rights: Rights for the use of resources of the Management Unit* that can be defined by local custom, mutual agreements, or prescribed by other entities holding access rights.
 These rights may restrict the use of particular resources to specific levels of consumption or particular harvesting techniques (Source: FSC-STD-01-001 V5-0).

+Vast majority: 80% of the total area of Intact Forest Landscapes* within the Management Unit* as of January 1, 2017.
+The vast majority* also meets or exceeds the minimum definition of Intact Forest Landscape*.

 Verifiable targets: Specific goals, such as desired future forest* conditions, established to measure progress towards the achievement of each of the management objectives*.
 These goals are expressed as clear outcomes, such that their attainment can be verified and it is possible to determine whether they have been accomplished or not.

 Very Limited portion: The area affected shall* not exceed 0.5% of the area of the Management Unit* in any one year, nor affect a total of more than 5% of the area of the Management Unit* (Source: based on FSC-STD-01-002 V1-0 FSC Glossary of Terms (2009)).

+Very limited portion of core area: The area affected shall* not exceed 0.5% of the area of the core area* in any one year, nor affect a total of more than 5% of the area of the core area*.

 Volunteer: Individuals and groups that offer labor, skills, or time to enhance welfare of local communities*, individuals or groups without an intention to receive compensation.
 Even when some payment is provided, the activity can be considered as volunteer activity if it is only to compensate for the actual expense such as transportation fee.
 (Edited from ‘Social life basic survey report’, General Affairs Agency, 2011.)